-Fortunately, we can invent a series of names for each of these numbers.
+Fortunately, series of names can be invented for each of these numbers.
 Each computer manufacturer normally devices a low-level language that corresponds closely to the particular machine language used by that manufacturer.
 This language is called an Assembly language.
 Assembly language is just such a representation of machine language, enabling it to be read by humans.
 The main difference between assembly language and machine language is that assembly language is one level higher than machine language.
-It is more easily read by humans than machine language, but on the other hand, computers can't read assembly language translating your assembly language program into a sequence of machine language instructions that the CPU will understand i.e. into binary numbers.
+It is more easily read by humans than machine language, but on the other hand, computers can't read assembly language

+Assembly language can be converted directly into machine code by a program.
+Such a program is called an assembler.
+Assembler is a program which performs the task of translating assembly language program into a sequence of machine language instructions that the CPU will understand i.e. into binary numbers.
 The manufacturer provides the Assembler which translate the Assembly language into machine code.
 For each assembly language instruction there is an identical machine language instruction, and vice versa; i.e. there is a one-to-one relationship between them.
-We can therefore say that assembly language is equivalent to machine language.
 A program written in assembly language is called the Source Program.
 The translated program in machine code is called the Object Program.
 Assembly languages differ, since the features of each assembly language depend on the particular computer on which it is used.